goldmouthdogg88/complete-react-developer-in-2022/markdown-notes/section-3/section-3.md

 ## 34. Monsters Rolodex - Single Page Applications (SPAs)

+Welcome back, everyone.

+In this lesson, we're going to talk about how to get arrays of information from somewhere that is not

+just hardcoded on our website.

+So let's think about applications for a second.

+Right now, this array is hardcoded on our React application.

+The only way that this code can be updated is if we update this directly using some JavaScript code

+as we saw or if we manually update it through typing.

+Almost all applications don't do this when it comes to any kind of dynamic information.

+This is dynamic because these values can change.

+We could get new users, we could get less users.

+You can imagine on Facebook they get millions of new users or users changing their data every single

+day.

+It would be completely unrealistic to have that all hardcoded inside of their recode.

+In fact, what they have to do is they have all of that user data living in a database somewhere and

+then whenever their application needs it, they will then ask that database for that information and

+then use it to populate their website.

+Right now, what we're doing is we are hard coding in the website.

+We're not actually calling it from any database.

+And that's what we want to change.

+But before we go into that, we need to talk a little bit about single page applications and why it

+is that a react application as a single page application makes this whole process way easier.

+So let's break down a little bit of how websites work before and after SBA's SBA stand for single page

+applications and use frameworks kind of like react and angular and view to help build them.

+So what we're building is a spa.

+Whenever we work with React now, there are, of course, some nuances.

+Once you start doing things like server side rendering or even static page rendering when you do things

+like Gatsby, which is a react framework for static pages.

+But as far as our application goes and this course with React, we're just focused on building our space.

+But before we understand space, we need to talk a little bit about the world before us space.

+So let's say you have a website.

+In this particular case, let's imagine you are navigating to zero to Mastery I o, which is our website,

+when you navigate there, what happens is that you actually need some code and in a non spa environment,

+your browser doesn't actually know how to build this website.

+So what it has to do, it has to ask for the code from some kind of server.

+Now the server is going to host all of the HTML, CSS and JavaScript required to build your entire website.

+So your browser is going to go, Oh, I need to access zero to mastery.

+I o what do I need?

+I need the home page.

+So you're going to make a request to the server and say, Can you give me the code for the home page?

+So the server is going to say, OK, send you back the required HMRC s s and JavaScript needed to build

+the home page and then your browser takes that and actually creates the UI and the page that the user

+is trying to access.

+Similarly, what happens if you try to navigate now to zero to mastery IO slash react?

+Well, this is a different page entirely.

+So the code that we had before for the home page, not all of it is relevant.

+So what again, what's going to happen is the browser is going to make another request to the same server

+and say, Hey, someone's trying to access the React page, can you give me the code for that?

+And the server says OK, and it will give off the required HTML, CSS and JavaScript files for the React

+page, which your browser then uses and builds that page.

+This is very familiar if you were using websites pre 2010.

+Nowadays, there's very few websites that kind of have this interaction, but you might remember before

+that there was a brief white page when you are navigating between pages on a website, which was when

+your browser was actually making a request on the network to a server and getting that code, which

+is why there was that white page, because essentially that's the time it takes for the network request

+to ask and then receive and then build the web page.

+Now, in an s.p.a environment, this is completely different.

+Similarly, you're still going to ask the browser, Hey, I want to access zero to mastery dial, so

+for the very first time, there will still be a request to the XHTML server because at this point,

+your browser doesn't have the code for XHTML.

+Oh, so it's going to make that request.

+The server and the server is going to send back the same thing, some html, some yes, and some JavaScript.

+But now remember, our web site is an ISP, meaning that it was built with react.

+So this JavaScript code actually contains the React code, as well as the React library and all the

+stuff that we wrote in order to build the website.

+So now what's going to happen is that our web site, our browser, is going to take that code, build

+out that home page.

+And now, just like before, everything here is the same.

+You have your home page, everything is built with the code that we got from the server.

+But now, when you navigate to XHTML, I'll slash react.

+We still have all of that JavaScript and REAC code and now react isn't need to go and ask the server

+for more code.

+Instead, using this real code, it itself is going to build the CFSAN HTML pages required for the React

+page.

+And this is the big difference.

+We no longer need to go to the server for the code whenever we navigate and change pages.

+Anything that you see on a web site that is an spa or built in react, what's happening is that components

+are getting stripped off.

+They're getting put on.

+They're getting created.

+They're getting destroyed.

+All those processes are happening live on the browser.

+Once we get that initial bundle of code that contains our React code and this is what makes react so

+powerful, because now we no longer have any more of those white pages and there's no more additional

+requests the server for page related code.

+This is not entirely true in the future once we start doing really, really customize optimizations.

+But for now and the majority of space, that's the main difference you need to think about.

+Any of those optimizations are further down the line way further down the line.

+You don't have to worry about that right now.

+Right now, all you need to know is that through nzrpa, we're able to get the entire bundle of our

+React code and our website code in one shot.

+So let's talk about what we are trying to do with our monstrous Rolodex.

+As I mentioned, we already are writing some of this code required to build the monster's Rolodex website.

+We don't really have any pages at this point.

+We have our home page, which is going to display all those monsters.

+And then we're going to really just sift through them using a search bar.

+But right now, we don't actually have all those monsters because we're just hard coding them.

+So what we need to do is we need to access those users from some kind of user API.

+We're going to ask an external API, which is going to give us back a list of those users that we will

+then use in order to build out the list so that code that we have hardcoded instead, we want to get

+that from an API somewhere.

+Not only do we have to get it from an API somewhere, we have to learn how to actually bring it into

+our React application so that we can use it.

+So that's what we're going to cover in the next video, and I'll see you there.

 ## 35. Monsters Rolodex - Lifecycle Method: componentDidMount

 ## 36. Optional: Promises